🚀 We are live on Product Hunt! and you get a limited-time 20% OFF all plans. Use code 20PH ✨

 Why the Time for Microlearning is Now

 In many organizations, the typical state of an average employee is busy and pressed for time.
 These employees want to learn new skills, keep up with the state of the industry, and develop their careers.
 But they don’t have the time and the attention span for boring lectures, long-winded content, or slow-paced educational materials.
+Microlearning is having its moment because it’s easier to engage with and leads to better educational outcomes.

+According to one study, microlearning is 17% more effective than full-length coursework.
+When surveyed, 58% of workers preferred microlearning over traditional formats.
 Employees like microlearning because it’s convenient, allows them to learn at their own pace, and usually includes features that remind them of video games and social media.
 Microlearning can be more affordable for employers than longer program formats, leading to higher ROI and improved knowledge retention.

-What are Microlearning Platforms?
+What are microlearning platforms?

 Microlearning platforms are software solutions that help you publish short-form educational content.
-They are distinct from learning management systems (LMS) because they focus on content creation and distribution, not the administration of multiple learning and development programs.
+They are distinct from learning management systems (LMS) because they focus on content creation and distribution, not the administration of multiple learning and development programs

 Features of Great Microlearning Platforms